paulshorey/notes/README.md

 ### Welcome to my Javascript fansite
 **A searchable collection of ideas, notes, and code snippets.**
-If I (or a team mate) has not dealt with an issue in a while and forgot how to do it, quickly look it up here (instead of spending time Googling).
+If I (or a team mate) have not dealt with an issue in a while and forgot how to do it, quickly look it up here (instead of spending time Googling).

 ### To document a "code base", the best solution is probably still [Documentation.JS](https://github.com/documentationjs/documentation/blob/master/docs/GETTING_STARTED.md)
 ```javascript